evilsocket/arc/README.md

 ## Realtime Notifications

-Different type of events can happen during Arc lifecycle:
+Different types of events can happen during the Arc lifecycle:

 - `login_ok` someone succesfully authenticated to the system.
 - `login_ko` someone tried to authenticate to the system with the wrong credentials.